 Find out more about soil acidity and its potential implications on this fact sheet from soilquality.org.au.
 The Ag Excellence Alliance website is also a source of information and includes a soil acidity in South Australia page including maps, case studies, lime cheque and calculators.

-The map below shows the current and potential acidity of the Eyre Peninsula region.
+The map below shows the current and potential acidity of the Eyre Peninsula region (click on map to enlarge).

 Useful resources on managing soil acidity: